afeldman-nm/vllm-enc-dec-rfc/rfc.md

 A single vLLM API call may pass one request or a set of requests to the vLLM engine; vLLM expects a decoder-only model request to have a single input prompt (this is effectively true even for decoder-only multi-modal models.)

 In contrast, there are naturally two submodules (encoder and decoder) in an encoder/decoder model, which can both accept an input prompt.
 The encoder prompt is typically the "primary" input associated with the model's intended workload or functionality, however the decoder prompt is commonly used to tune model behavior, especially through the use of special tokens.
-Whisper [^1] accepts preprocessed audio tokens as the encoder input "prompt", yet the model's configuration settings (language, speech recognition task, etc.) are mapped to control tokens in the decoder prompt.
+Whisper [^1] accepts preprocessed audio embeddings as the encoder input "prompt", yet the model's configuration settings (language, speech-recognition task, etc.) are mapped to control tokens in the decoder prompt.

 Thus, it must be possible for an encoder/decoder inference request to specify both encoder and decoder prompts, a feature which was not previously supported by vLLM.

+##### Multimodal inputs

+##### Supported encoder/decoder prompt formats

 The encoder/decoder infrastructure PRs enable the following encoder/decoder request formats:

 * Single encoder prompt

+    The decoder prompt is implicitly `None`.

     * Single encoder prompt string

     ```